Branching Flows: Discrete, Continuous, and Manifold Flow Matching with Splits and Deletions: Branching Flows in Generator Matching

 \subsection{The Branching Flows Loss}

-In this section, we simply denote $x_t \in \bigsqcup_{n\geq 1} \mathcal E$ for a general component-wise state space, augmented or not.
-The conditional branching flows loss is the conditional generator matching loss associated to the linear parametrization from Appendix~\ref{app:linparam}.
-We specify a conditional infinitesimal generator of the form
+The conditional branching flows loss is the auxiliary-process-conditioned generator matching loss associated to the linear parametrization from Appendix~\ref{app:linparambranch}, with conditional dynamics as described in Appendix~\ref{app:auggm}.
+For $x \in \bigsqcup_{n\geq 1} \mathcal E^n$, we specify a conditional infinitesimal generator of the form

 and we similarly specify a model parametrized infinitesimal generator